 If confirmation of a lack of renin and aldosterone is desired, perform diuresis to achieve mild volume depletion and then obtain a morning standing blood sample to maximally stimulate the renin-aldosterone axis.

-If the patient has severe hyperkalemia or electrocardiographic (ECG) abnormalities are present, emergency measures for hyperkalemia are necessary (see Hyperkalemia).
+If the patient has severe hyperkalemia or electrocardiographic (ECG) abnormalities are present, emergency measures for hyperkalemia are necessary.
+(See Hyperkalemia.)
 The need for dialysis in patients with hyperkalemia and mild chronic kidney disease (CKD) is uncommon, because medical measures usually suffice.

 Drug therapy for hyperkalemia may itself have adverse effects; in particular, patients must be adequately monitored for overtreatment with resulting hypokalemia, congestive heart failure (CHF), or metabolic alkalosis (depending on the agent[s] used).

-Failure to adhere to monitoring guidelines after starting medications that have a risk of exacerbating RTA type IV is a pitfall, because although hyperkalemia is treatable, it may be lethal if undetected.
+Failure to adhere to monitoring guidelines after starting medications that have a risk of exacerbating type IV RTA is a pitfall because, although hyperkalemia is treatable, it may be lethal if undetected.

 If the patient presents with hyperkalemia as a complication of urinary tract obstruction, institute appropriate urologic measures.
+Note that chronic obstruction may produce a type IV RTA picture that persists long after successful relief of the obstruction.

 Reduce or, if at all possible, eliminate medications that cause or may exacerbate potassium retention.
 The long-term approach is to utilize measures that increase net potassium excretion by the renal or intestinal routes.

 Loop and thiazide diuretics are well known for their ability to promote kaliuresis and chloruresis.
-Although these effects are usually viewed as adverse ones, in RTA type IV they are exploited as a way of removing potassium and treating the acidosis.
+Although these effects are usually viewed as adverse ones, in type IV RTA they are exploited as a way of removing potassium and treating the acidosis.

 Fludrocortisone can exacerbate hypertension and fluid overload, and patients taking this drug need close follow-up care.
 It should also be kept in mind that fludrocortisone has some glucocorticoid activity, with the resultant metabolic and long-term side effects.

-Sodium polystyrene sulfonate is an exchange resin that is useful in achieving potassium removal via the colon, thereby bypassing the impaired renal excretory mechanisms.
-It now is available in premixed doses in a sorbitol solution (to provide the necessary laxation ).
+Sodium polystyrene sulfonate (Kayexalate) is an exchange resin that is useful in achieving potassium removal via the colon, thereby bypassing the impaired renal excretory mechanisms.
+It is available in premixed doses in a sorbitol solution (to provide the necessary laxation ).

 Sodium polystyrene sulfonate is of variable effectiveness in this setting; however, on average, it removes 1 mEq of potassium for each 1 g ingested, at the cost of about 1 mEq of absorbed sodium.
 This sodium retention may be problematic for patients with CHF or impaired renal function.